Hon. John Whitmore Chetwynd

 Chetwynd was commissioned lieutenant on 19 March 1779 and promoted commander of the Childers 10 on 27 January 1780.
 He went out to the Leeward Islands at the beginning of the following year with news of the declaration of war on the Netherlands, and he was posted captain of the frigate Mars 32 on 3 February 1781, this vessel having been captured from the Dutch at St. Eustatius.
 He returned home in convoy under the orders of Commodore William Hotham, and in August the Mars arrived at Chatham to be paid off and never re-commissioned.

 He was appointed to the Inflexible 64 in 1782, going out to the East Indies in February under the orders of Commodore Sir Richard Bickerton with four other sail-of-the-line and two frigates.
 The squadron took many months longer than anticipated to reach its station, and when it finally arrived on 21 October the ships were ridden with scurvy.
-On 20 June 1783 the Inflexible fought at the indecisive Battle of Cuddalore, and she returned home in the following June to be paid off.
+On 20 June 1783 the Inflexible fought at the indecisive Battle of Cuddalore where she lost three men killed and thirty wounded, and she returned home in the following June to be paid off.